 - Set DHCP IP assignment

-- Use a VPN service
+- Use a VPN service.

-1] Set static IP address using PowerShell
+1] Set fixed or static IP or DNS using Windows Settings

 2] Reset your IP address using CMD